-In accordance with Article 10 of the Articles of Association, the Chairman of the Board of Directors chairs the Shareholders' Meeting, directing and moderating discussions, establishing the voting procedures and confirming the results, in compliance with the applicable regulations and procedures for Shareholders' Meetings.
+Article 10 of the Articles of Association states that it is the competence of the Chairperson of the Board of Directors to preside over the Shareholders' Meeting; The Chairperson also directs and regulates the debate, establishes the voting procedures and ascertains the results, in accordance with the provisions of current legislation and the procedures for the Shareholders' Meeting.

 The Chairman of the Board of Directors has not been granted any management powers and therefore does not have any executive role.
 He/she does not have a specific role in the development of business strategies, is not the main person responsible for the management of the Company, and does not have significant investments, either directly or indirectly, in the Company's share capital.
-The current Chairman, Mr. Marco Mangiagalli, is not a member of any of the Bank's board committees.
+The current Chairman, Mr. Marco Mangiagalli, is not a member of any of the Bank's Board Committees.

-During the Financial Year, the Chairman ensured that the pre-meeting information, as well as the additional information provided during board meetings, was suitable to enable the directors to act in an informed manner.
+During the financial year, the Chairman ensured that the pre-meeting information, as well as the additional information provided during board meetings, was suitable to enable the directors to act in an informed manner.
 In this context, the Chairman stimulated the board discussion and ensured - in agreement with the Managing Director and General Manager - that the items on the agenda were discussed with the heads of the corporate functions responsible for each subject area, to enable them to report directly to the Board.

-The Chairman managed the coordination of the activities of the Board Committees with the activities of the Board by inviting the Chairmen of each Committee to report on the activities of their committee to the Board, at each meeting.
-Also for coordination purposes, it is envisaged, at the initiative of the Chairman, that the Committees provide the Board of Directors with a sixmonthly report on their activities.
+The Chairman managed the coordination of the activities of the Board Committees with the activities of the Board by inviting the Chairpersons of each Committee to report on the activities of their committee to the Board, at each meeting.
+Also for coordination purposes, it is envisaged, at the initiative of the Chairman, that the Committees provide the Board of Directors with a six-monthly report on their activities.